The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 (b) "Agent" means an authorized person who acts on behalf of or at the direction of a manufacturer, distributor, or dispenser.
 It does not include a common or contract carrier, public warehouseperson, or employee of the carrier or warehouseperson.

-(d) "Controlled substance" means a drug, substance, or immediate precursor included in Schedules I through V as set forth in federal or state laws, or federal or board rules.
+(e) "Controlled substance" means a drug, substance, or immediate precursor included in Schedules I through V as set forth in federal or state laws, or federal or commission rules.

 (i) that has a stimulant, depressant, or hallucinogenic effect on the central nervous system substantially similar to the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance included in Schedule I or II; or